 We say that an operation $f$ is a \emph{quasi near-unanimity operation} (short, \emph{qnu-operation}), if it satisfies the identities $f(x, \dots, x, y, x, \dots, x) = f(x, \dots, x)$, i.e., in the case that the arguments have the same value $x$ except at one argument position, the operation has the value $f(x, \dots, x)$.
 In other words, the value $y$ of the exceptional argument does not influence the value of the operation $f$.
 Several well-known temporal and spatial constraint languages have polymorphisms that are qnu-operations~\cite{qe}.

 For every subset $A$ of $\Gamma$, we say that an operation is \emph{idempotent on $A$} if $f(a, \dots, a)=a$ for all $a \in A$.
 Hence, if a qnu-operation $f$ is idempotent on the entire domain, then $f$ is a near-unanimity operation.
-If a polymorphism $f$ of $\Gamma$ has the property that for every finite subset $A$ of $\Gamma$ there is an automorphism $\alpha$ of $\Gamma$ such that $f(x,\dots,x))=\alpha(x)$ for all $x \in A$, we say that $f$ is \emph{oligopotent}.
+If a polymorphism $f$ of $\Gamma$ has the property that for every finite subset $A$ of $\Gamma$ there is an automorphism $\alpha$ of $\Gamma$ such that $f(x,\dots,x)=\alpha(x)$ for all $x \in A$, we say that $f$ is \emph{oligopotent}.

-\begin{theorem} Let $\Gamma$ be a $\omega$-categorical structure with relational signature $\tau$ of bounded maximal arity and let $l\geq 2$.
-Then the following are equivalent: \begin{enumerate} \item CSP$(\Gamma)$ has strict width $l$. \item For every finite subset $A$ of $\Gamma$ there is an $l+1$-ary polymorphism of $\Gamma$ that is a nuf on $A$. \item $\Gamma$ has an oligopotent $l+1$-ary polymorphism that is a qnu-operation. \item Every primitive positive formula is in $\Gamma$ equivalent to a conjunction of at most $l$-ary primitive positive formulas. \end{enumerate} \end{theorem} \begin{proof} The equivalence of (1) and (2) has been shown in Theorem~\ref{thm:swk}, and the equivalence of (2) and (3) follows from a direct application of Lemma~\ref{lem:infinst}.
+\begin{corollary} Let $\Gamma$ be a $\omega$-categorical structure with finite relational signature $\tau$, and let $l\geq 2$.
+Then the following are equivalent: \begin{enumerate} \item $\Csp(\Gamma)$ has strict width $l$. \item For every finite subset $A$ of $\Gamma$ there is an $(l+1)$-ary polymorphism of $\Gamma$ that is a nuf on $A$. \item $\Gamma$ has an oligopotent $(l+1)$-ary polymorphism that is a qnu-operation. \item Every primitive positive formula is in $\Gamma$ equivalent to a conjunction of at most $l$-ary primitive positive formulas. \end{enumerate} \end{corollary} \begin{proof} The equivalence of (1) and (2) has been shown in Theorem~\ref{thm:swk}, and the equivalence of (2) and (3) follows from a direct application of Lemma~\ref{lem:infinst}.
 The equivalence of (3) and (4) is shown in~\cite{OligoClone}. \end{proof}

-Concerning the condition of oligopotency in statement (3) of Theorem~\ref{thm:cond}, we want to remark that for every $\omega$-categorical structure $\Gamma$ there is a template that has the same CSP and where all polymorphisms are oligopotent.
-It was shown in~\cite{Cores} that every $\omega$-categorical structure is homomorphically equivalent to a \emph{model-complete core} $\Delta$, i.e., $\Delta$ has the property that for every finite subset $A$ of the domain of $\Delta$ and for every \emph{endomorphism} $e$ of $\Delta$ (an endomorphism is a unary polymorphism) there exists an automorphism $a$ of $\Delta$ such that $a(x)=e(x)$ for all $x \in A$.
+Concerning the condition of oligopotency in statement (3) of Corollary~\ref{cor:cond}, we want to remark that for every $\omega$-categorical structure $\Gamma$ there is a template that has the same CSP and where all polymorphisms are oligopotent.
+It was shown in~\cite{Cores-journal} that every $\omega$-categorical structure is homomorphically equivalent to a \emph{model-complete core} $\Delta$, i.e., $\Delta$ has the property that for every finite subset $A$ of the domain of $\Delta$ and for every \emph{endomorphism} $e$ of $\Delta$ (an endomorphism is a unary polymorphism) there exists an automorphism $a$ of $\Delta$ such that $a(x)=e(x)$ for all $x \in A$.
 (Moreover, it is also known that $\Delta$ is unique up to isomorphism, and $\omega$-categorical.)

 \begin{corollary} Suppose that $\Delta$ is an $\omega$-categorical model-complete core.
-Then $\Delta$ has strict width $l$ if and only if $\Delta$ has an $l+1$-ary qnu-polymorphism. \end{corollary}
+Then $\Delta$ has strict width $l$ if and only if $\Delta$ has an $(l+1)$-ary qnu-polymorphism. \end{corollary}